William9923/tree-visualizer/README.md

     <h2 align="center">Tree Visualizer</h2>
   </a>
 </p>
-<p align="center">A React application to visualize tree based rule engine on JSON code as input.</p>
+<p align="center">A Proof of Concept application built using react to show interaction that can be done on tree based rule engine on JSON code as input.</p>

 ## ✨ Overview